instructure/canvas-lms/doc/lti_manual/09_lti_1_1_implementation.md

 )
 ```

-As can bee seen, the lti-context, lti_user, lti_tool, and lti_account models are used to create an instance of `LtiOutbound::ToolLaunch`, which will be used to generate the launch parameters in the generate_post_payload_for*` methods.
+As can be seen, the lti-context, lti_user, lti_tool, and lti_account models are used to create an instance of `LtiOutbound::ToolLaunch`, which will be used to generate the launch parameters in the generate_post_payload_for*` methods.

 **II.
 LtiOutboundAdapter#generate_post_payload**